ClintasaurusRex/Ruby-Docs-TOP/Docs/ruby_array_methods_complete.md

 **Common use cases:**

+- Skipping headers, metadata, or preamble content in data processing pipelines
+- Removing leading whitespace or invalid characters from parsed text
+- Implementing parsers that ignore initial tokens until reaching meaningful content
-- Skipping initial elements
+- Processing ordered data where you need to discard an initial sequence of uninteresting elements
-- Processing after condition fails

 #### `slice`